firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 If you want to copy ``metasim_stderr.out`` to your manager when a simulation completes, you must add it to the ``common_simulation_outputs`` of the workload JSON.

 Other than the changes discussed in this section, manager behavior is identical between FPGA-based simulations and metasimulations.
-For example, simulation outputs are stored in ``deploy/results-workload/`` on your manager host, FireMarshal workload definitions are used to supply target software, and more.
+For example, simulation outputs are stored in ``deploy/results-workload/`` on your manager host, FireMarshal workload definitions are used to supply target software, etc.
 All standard manager functionality is supported in metasimulations, including running networked simulations and using existing FireSim debugging tools (i.e. AutoCounter, TracerV, etc).

 Once the configuration changes discussed thus far in this section are made, the standard ``firesim {launchrunfarm, infrasetup, runworkload, terminaterunfarm}`` set of commands will run metasimulations.